Payback159/payback159.github.io/content/posts/openfero_evolution_building_the_foundation.md

 ## Enhanced Operarios Traceability

 Operarios—OpenFero's name for the remediation jobs—now provide enhanced traceability.
-The system collects comprehensive data about triggered jobs, creating an audit trail that shows:

-- When a job was triggered
+The system collects comprehensive data about triggered jobs, creating an audit trail that shows when a job was triggered, what alert caused it, complete execution details and success or failure status.
-- What alert caused it
-- Complete execution details
-- Success or failure status

 This improved traceability is invaluable for post-incident analysis and continuous improvement of your self-healing processes.

 ## Improved Reliability with Cluster Mode

 For production environments where high availability is critical, OpenFero now offers a cluster mode.
-This mode:

-- Enables multiple OpenFero instances to run in parallel
-- Implements leader election to prevent duplicate job executions
-- Includes Pod Disruption Budgets (PDBs) for stability during cluster maintenance
+This mode enables multiple OpenFero instances to run in parallel and maintains consistent state across instances.
+With this the deployment also includes Pod Disruption Budgets (PDBs) for stability during cluster maintenance.
-- Maintains consistent state across instances

 These enhancements make OpenFero suitable for even the most demanding production environments.